 Who dares nothing, need hope for nothing, the German novelist Friedrich Schiller once said.
 In 1815, Franz Schubert dared.
-He was barely 18 years old, he had written a couple of string quartets since the age of 14 and he decided to write an experimental piece: the String Quartet in G minor, D. 173.
+He was barely 18 years old, he had written a couple of string quartets since the age of 14 and he decided to write an experimental piece: the String Quartet No. 9 in G minor, D. 173.
 It is an exceptional piece.
 Schubert did away with the traditional sonata form of the first movement and tried something new.
 At the time he was taught by Antonio Salieri.
 Salieri was Vienna’s reference in the world of composing, while Mozart and Haydn were the references for writing quartets.
 But Schubert was young and set out to find his own way.

 If you listen to this piece, magnificently performed by the Melos Quartet for example, it will not strike you as revolutionary.
 Why is that?
 Well, almost 200 years after Schubert’s death, we are familiar with the composer’s style.
 To Schubert’s contemporaries the quartet certainly sounded unorthodox.
 They were most likely puzzled by its manifold complexity and the challenge its performance presented.
 Schubert was aware of that.
 In a later letter he confessed, that his friends should not perform his first works for chamber music, but revert to more experienced composers and play their more mature compositions.